MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 - MoveToJmf: Move the message to the user's Junk Email folder.

-- Quarantine: Quarantine the message.
+- Quarantine: Move the message to the phishing quarantine.

 - Redirect: Redirect the message to the recipients specified by the TargetedDomainActionRecipients parameter.